Nightwatch/nightwatch/src/api/GUIDE.md

 Under the hood, the API uses Inversion of Control (IoC) and Dependency Injection (DI).
 [Here's](https://medium.com/@distillerytech/inversion-and-injection-of-dependencies-69c166dead4) a decent article on that.

+## Controller Design

+All controllers should be pluralized.
+For example the `User` controller's base route is `/users`.
+The only controller that is not pluralized is the `Authentication` controller, because it would not make sense to pluralize it.

+In each controller, the CRUD endpoints should be at the very top of the controller.
+Controllers that need CRUD endpoints should implement the `BaseController` interface.

+Group endpoints that deal with the same resource (e.g. all user level endpoints are grouped together in the `User` controller).

+Controllers must be very documented and tested.

+## Controller-Service

+Every controller has a corresponding service file that handles data interaction/processing.

+The controller is unaware of the database and is agnostic as to what database is used.

+The service is responsible for querying the database; therefore, it currently must be designed to work specifically with that database.

+This design separates the controller from the data access layer, which allows for easier refactors, smaller file sizes, and an overall cleaner look.

+The services are injected into the controller via dependency injection, because the controller depends on the service.

+## Service Design

+Services that need CRUD methods should implement the `BaseService` interface.

+Do not prefix methods that fetch data from the database with `get`.
+Use `find` instead.
+We are finding data from the database.
+There is no guarantee it exists.

+Service methods should be well tested.
+Documentation is nice, but not necessary.

 ## Endpoint Design

 Endpoints should use routes that adhere to the REST specification.